 Overview

-Pregnancy can bring with it a number of unique chalenges and health concerns.
+Pregnancy can bring with it a number of unique challenges and health concerns.
 Pregnant people and their fetuses require various forms of monitoring throughout pregnancy to ensure healthy pregnancies and deliveries.
 One condition women are monitored for is gestational diabetes, a type of diabetes that develops during pregnancy.

 Key Information